 - 1. Includes lithium-ion and additives for primary and secondary batteries.
 Source: Roskill and BCC Research - 2.
 Source: Roskill and end-user data provided to Zenyatta market development personnel under a confidentiality agreement - 3.
 Source: Roskill, BCC Research - 4.
-Volume includes only high purity (>99.9% Cg) graphite.
-Source: Roskill

-Zenyatta has previously reported that preliminary testing has indicated that the performance of Albany graphite is within the range of anode materials that are presently used for Lithium-ion Batteries ('LIBs').
-Independent testing has also indicated that it is suitable for use in hydrogen fuel cells and in powder metallurgy ('PM') applications.
-At this time, Zenyatta anticipates having a targeted market application segmentation which includes 25-30% in LIBs, 20-25% for Fuel Cell products, 25-30% for high purity graphite in PM and 15-30% from other applications in the list above.
-The Corporation is in discussion with end-users on other types of high purity applications that could possibly change the market segmentation and will disclose these potential markets at the appropriate time.
+Volume includes only high-purity (>99.9%Cg) graphite.
+Source: Roskill testing has also indicated that it is suitable for use in hydrogen fuel cells and in powder metallurgy ('PM') applications.
+At this time, Zenyatta anticipates having a targeted market application segmentation which includes 25-30% in LIBs, 20-25% for Fuel Cell products, 25-30% for high-purity graphite in PM and 15-30% from other applications in the list above.
+The Corporation is in discussion with end-users on other types of high-purity applications that could possibly change the market segmentation and will disclose these potential markets at the appropriate time.